lakshyatyagi24/Unlock-Synoriq/README.md

 ```
 * `git config color.ui` is used to check wether coloring is on (true) or off (false)
 * Use `git config --global color.ui true` to turn on coloring and `git config --global color.ui true` to turn of coloring.
+###### Tutorial 5
+* Branching is a very useful way to review whether the change is useful or not.
+Always preferred to make a different branch and do changes to it.
+* create a new branch using `git branch "branch name"` and use `git checkout "branch name"` to switch branch.
+* Let's merge new branch in master branch using `git merge "branch name need to merge in master"`.
+* Need to use push command to check on github.
+* Use `git branch -d "branch name"` to delete any branch.
+(You can't delete master branch).